Stefanferdinand/dsc2020-finalproject-be/README.md

 # dsc2020-finalproject-be
 Projek DSC Backend

-<p>Creating an API to track covid-19 data in Indonesia using node.js and express</p>
+Creating an API to track covid-19 data in Indonesia using node.js and express

+To Run the program you need to install the mode nodules by running `npm install --y` on your terminal